Who or what is a maker?

 Maker is a term used to cover a wide range of creative work, projects and hobbies.
 If you are a tinkerer, coder, woodworker, crafter, farm hacker, artist, student, designer, chemist, roboticist, entrepreneur, scientist, food inventor, metalworker, educator, green technology creator, inventor, corporate designer or bicycle builder, you are a maker!

-Sculpting, wiring, welding, and weaving all happened at the 2016 Minneapolis-St. Paul Mini Maker Faire.
+Sculpting, wiring, welding, and weaving all happened at the 2018 Minneapolis-St. Paul Mini Maker Faire.
 And these aren’t just demonstrations that you get to stand back and watch.
 Faire visitors can solder, code, screen print and so much more.
 There are interactive activities for all ages at this family-friendly event.
 Performers of all varieties contribute to the festival atmosphere.
-You can expect even more hands-on fun and creative presentations at the 2017 faire.

 The Minneapolis/St. Paul Mini Maker Faire is hosted by Leonardo’s Basement which provides creative learning environments for kids of all ages to design and build from their imagination.
 Since 1998 it has offered classes at its own workshop, schools and community events providing tools and materials to design and build engineering, art and technology projects.